17 Best Student Portfolio Examples of 2026

 Unlike Devansh, Brandon San uses a large hero image with a text overlay and a transparent header.
 The latter floats on the screen, so you don’t need to scroll back to get to the navigation bar.

-Note: Go more personally with your visitors by featuring an image of yourself above the fold.
+What stands out: Go more personally with your visitors by featuring an image of yourself above the fold.

 Built with: Squarespace